Plenary 1: Transitioning to more sustainable food systems that support health and wellbeing

 This plenary session will focus on what measures are urgently needed and must be prioritized to ensure more sustainable food systems and to improve health and well- being across Europe.
 The plenary will also discuss the challenges, and the role of health professionals in helping to achieve this critical shift.

-- Tim Lang, Emeritus Professor of Food Policy, City University of London (confirmed)
+Tim Lang, Emeritus Professor of Food Policy, City University of London, United Kingdom

 Panel discussion: Measures urgently needed to address the food and climate crises and promote healthy, sustainable nutrition

-- Gunhild A. Stordalen, Founder and Executive Chair, EAT Foundation, Norway
+Gunhild A Stordalen, Founder & Executive Chair, EAT Foundation

-- Anant Jani, PI FEAST, University of Heidelberg, Germany and Fellow Oxford Martin School, Oxford University, United Kingdom
+Anant Jani, University of Heidelberg, Germany and Fellow Oxford Martin School, Oxford University, United Kingdom